 PNF stretching and range of motion exercises have proven to be quite effective.
 These stretches improve flexibility and help strengthen other supportive tissues that can reduce the work of the transverse ligament.

-Continued maintenance massage sessions have proven to be far more effective at preventing a recurrence of carpal tunnel syndrome than surgery.
 Some studies have put a long-term resolution rate of carpal tunnel release surgery of only 8%.
 The same studies have shown that massage resolves CTS 89% of the time.

 If you book a massage session with me as soon as you experience any symptoms of carpal tunnel, the better your chances of preventing long term damage.
 Early intervention is the best method of resolving symptoms.